suptechie/DAO/README.md

 This DAO model is open source under the LGPL, so it can be reused by anyone wishing to put together a transparent organization where governance and decision making system are immutably programmed in the Blockchain.

-Note: Although the word "contract" is used in The DAO’s framework code, the term is a programming convention and is not being used as a legal term of art.
+Note: Although the word "contract" is used in the DAO’s framework code, the term is a programming convention and is not being used as a legal term of art.
 The term is a programming convention, not a representation that the code is in and of itself a legally binding and enforceable contract.
 If you have questions about legal enforceability, consult with legal counsel.